 Specifying Certified Timber

-Sculptform offers five timber species, each with certification options.
+Sculptform offers certification options for each of the species we provide.
 When specifying certified timber it is important to ensure the right certification system is used.
 Each species is only available in some certifications so please contact us to find out your options.